peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 - A Status List provider might known the association between a specific list and a Credential Issuer, especially if the latter only issues a single type of Credential.
 This could inadvertently reveal to the Status List provider which list corresponds to which Credential.
 - A Verifier retrieves a Status List by establishing a TCP/IP connection with a Status List provider.
 This allows the Status List provider to obtain the IP address of the Verifier and potentially link it to a specific Credential type and Issuer associated with that Status List.
 A malicious Status List provider could use internet diagnostic tools, such as Whois or GeoIP lookup, to gather additional information about the Verifier.
 This could inadvertently disclose to the Status List provider which Credential the requestor is using and from which Credential Issuer, information that should remain confidential.

-However, Status Attestations differ significantly from Status Lists in several ways:
+Status Attestations differ significantly from Status Lists in several ways:

 1. **Privacy**: Status Attestations are designed to be privacy-preserving.
 They do not require the Verifier to gather any additional information from third-party systems, thus preventing potential privacy leaks.